mich181189/acnode-cl/docs/source-layout.md

     * stm32 - stm32-specific stuff
   * tests - unit tests for components
 * targets - toolchain files and board support for targets

+Headers used only by implementation details should be placed next to the code they reference.